 Students can use Self-Service to search and register for classes, view and print class schedules, print unofficial transcripts, print degree audits, change their address, and pay tuition.
 At the end of the semester, all final grades are posted in Self-Service.
 Self-Service requires a login name and password, which can be obtained through the Information Services department.

-CANVAS is Westminster’s online learning management system.
+Canvas is Westminster’s online learning management system.
 It includes online tools such as syllabi, discussion boards, electronic reserves and more.
-Students and faculty are automatically loaded into their CANVAS courses at the start of a semester; however, as students add and drop, this may not be reflected in CANVAS.
+Students and faculty are automatically loaded into their Canvas courses at the start of a semester; however, as students add and drop, this may not be reflected in Canvas.

-The CANVAS database is not connected to the official main college database directly.
-Students dropped from CANVAS are not considered dropped from courses officially and are still responsible for all tuition charges.
+The Canvas database is not connected to the official main college database directly.
+Students dropped from Canvas are not considered dropped from courses officially and are still responsible for all tuition charges.

-Parking Stickers and Bus Passes
+Parking and UTA Bus Passes